camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 The important part is assigning the `iam_role_arn` of the previously created `opensearch_role` to an internal role within OpenSearch.
 For example, `all_access` on the OpenSearch side is a good candidate, or if required, extra roles can be created with more restrictive access.

-### Camunda 8 self-managed Helm chart Configuration
+### Camunda 8 Self-Managed Helm chart configuration

-The following is an example configuration that can be used to configure the Camunda 8 self-managed Helm chart to use the feature set of IRSA for the OpenSearch Exporter:
+The following is an example configuration that can be used to configure the Camunda 8 Self-Managed Helm chart to use the feature set of IRSA for the OpenSearch Exporter:

 ```yaml
 global: